I've always thought this one was funny

 I predict that during the Intermission that just began, John will combine the Needles of Echidna and Fear No Anvil, completing the Gift of Derse.
 With this weapon, John will have an expression of all the good he will find in the adulthood he is fast approaching: responsibility, great personal power, and the ability to direct the great powers of his friends and allies.
 He will return to the dual hammer style of [s] Enter and [s] Act 4, wielding the Gifts of Prospit and Derse together, uniting his adult and child sides and playing the role of Friend and Leader as one.

-Lately I've been way more active on GiantITP than here.
+Sometimes I'm on GiantITP.
 If you like GAMES you should drop by some time!

 Proud winner of the English language, posesser of a most purple prose.